 The Issuer originates SELF Loans and SELF Refi Loans with the proceeds of revenue bond issues and amounts available in the Loan Capital Fund.
-Although the Issuer receives State and federal appropriations, the Student Loan Program is required by statute to be self-sustaining, and such appropriations are neither available for use in the Student Loan Program nor available for the payment of principal of and interest on any of the associated revenue bonds (including the Series 2018 Bonds).
+Although the Issuer receives federal and state appropriations, the Student Loan Program is required by statute to be self-sustaining, and such appropriations are neither available for use in the Student Loan Program nor available for the payment of principal of and interest on any of the associated revenue bonds (including the Series 2020 Bonds).
 Notwithstanding the foregoing, appropriations that may be made under Minnesota Statute Section 136A.1787 may be applied to debt service and/or debt service reserve funds.
-See the caption "SECURITY AND SOURCE OF PAYMENT-Statutory Provisions Providing for Legislative Appropriations" herein.
+See "SECURITY AND SOURCE OF PAYMENT-Statutory Provisions Providing for Legislative Appropriations" herein.